RSGInc/NetworkWrangler/Local Machine Instructions.md

     Note: you can test these using `conda env config vars list`

-13. If you wish to use the 'reportDiff' function, you will need to install ArcGIS Pro on your machine and, while having NetworkWrangler activated, use `conda install arcpy=3.1 -c esri` in Anaconda prompt.
+13. If you wish to use the 'reportDiff' function, you will need to install and activate ArcGIS Pro on your machine.
+The NetworkWrangler environment already has `arcpy` environment installed with it.
 # Running Network Wrangler for the Base Year
-1. Be in the correct Anaconda Environment (if not already) `conda activate tm15-python310`
+1. Be in the correct Anaconda Environment (if not already) `conda activate NetworkWrangler`
 2. Build the test network
     `python .\build_network_mtc.py Test .\net_spec_test.py`\
    (If 'reportDiff' is desired, add `--create_project_diffs` to the end of the command above.)